Bushfire risk management: the facts

 More than ever, climate change and its impact on the work we do is at the forefront of our thinking, planning and actions.

 Read more about the work we do to manage bushfire risk.

 We use several ways to manage the risk of bushfires to communities and the environment.

 Each region of Victoria has developed a fuel management strategy suitable to suit the region’s landscape, conditions and risk level.

-We manage bushfire risk public land like national and state parks, and other crown land reserves.
+We manage bushfire risk on public land like national and state parks, and other crown land reserves.